https://github.com/markbattistella/routingmanager

 ## Features

-- **Stateful Navigation:** Manage navigation stacks with ease, supporting push, pop, reset, and replace operations.
+- **Stateful Navigation:** Manage navigation stacks with push, pop, reset, and replace operations.

-- **Persistent Storage:** Save and load navigation paths using in-memory or file system storage.
+- **Persistent Storage:** Save and restore navigation state using in-memory, JSON-based file storage, or a custom storage implementation.

-- **Custom Storage Support:** Implement your own storage solutions, such as XML or other formats.
+- **Custom Storage Support:** Implement your own storage solutions by conforming to `FileStorageRepresentable`.

-- **Error Handling:** Handle navigation errors with clear and actionable feedback using the `.navigationError` modifier.
+- **Error Handling:** Handle navigation failures using the `NavigationError` enum and `navigationError` handler.

-- **Environment Injection:** Inject dependencies directly into your views using `@Environment`.## Installation
+- **Environment Injection:** Pass dependencies directly into views through `NavigationWrapper`.## Installation

 ### Swift Package Manager